hassamshoaib/ai-bess-coderbyte/README.md

 I have used recursion to process the hierarchy of categories to find out the discount associated with the very first category

-I have use seperate modules for product, category and payment to maintain the code seperation and followed best practices wherever possible
+I have used seperate modules for product, category and payment to maintain the code seperation and followed best practices wherever possible

 For quick authentication I have used guards to protect the payment/product-discount API